yvonen-s/tw-us-nationid/README.md

 Summary of repository files in `README_CONTENTS.md`.
 ## Data
 //TBD, DRAFT NOTES
+- All TW data is taken from _people living in Taiwan_, not overseas Taiwanese
 - Sources at end
 - Analysis runs 2012-2020 as election opinion data collection begain in 2012 and not all military data had updates for 2021
 - Not using TEDS microdata so will not be charting changes in individual attitudes over time, only national percentages